digitalopera/stripe_mock/README.md

 # This gem is Incomplete!

+Only Transfers is complete

 ## Installation

-This gem has not been released publically yet.
-So these installation methods will not work yet.

 Add this line to your application's Gemfile: